mohammadolama/ImageProcessing/HW5/Readme.md

 You can find the problem set pdf file in 'resources' folder.
 You find All results in 'Result' folder.

 This problem set contains 3 Questions.
-The python code for all of them(except Q4) can be found above.
+The python code for all of them can be found above.
 Be sure you have installed all the dependencies beforehand.

 ## Q2: Poisson Blending
  The code can be found in PoissonBlending.py.
 The details are provided in Persian in hw4.pdf file.
 You can see the input :